 Location.
 39° 57.691′ N, 84° 10.045′ W. Marker is in Tipp City, Ohio, in Miami County.
 Marker is on Main Street, on the left when traveling east.
+Marker is in Canal Lock Park, just east of the Tipp Roller Mills.
 Touch for map.
-Marker is in Canal Lock Park, just east of the Tipp Roller Mills.
-Marker is at or near this postal address: 325 E. Main Street, Tipp City OH 45371, United States of America.
+Marker is at or near this postal address: 325 E Main Street, Tipp City OH 45371, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Tipp City Veterans Memorial (approx. 0.6 miles away); Hyattsville (approx. WACO Aircraft Company (approx. 4 miles away); Thomas Cemetery / Abraham Thomas (approx. 4.3 miles away); Elizabeth Township (approx. 4.4 miles away); The Village of Tadmor / The National Road (approx. 4˝ miles away); Phoneton (approx. 4.8 miles away); a different marker also named Phoneton (approx. 4.8 miles away).
+At least 8 other markers are within 5 miles of this marker Tipp City Veterans Memorial (approx. 0.6 miles away); Hyattsville (approx. 0.6 miles away); Miami and Erie Canal (approx. 3.7 miles away); WACO (approx. 3.9 miles away); WACO Aircraft Company (approx. 4 miles away); Thomas Cemetery / Abraham Thomas (approx. 4.3 miles away); Elizabeth Township (approx. 4.4 miles away); The Village of Tadmor / The National Road (approx. 4˝ miles away).
 Touch for a list and map of all markers in Tipp City.

 Also see . . .
 Ohio’s Historic Canals.
 Tipp City.
 Lock 15, of stone masonry, just N of Main Street.
 Picturesque old grist mill structure adjacent.
 (Submitted on April 30, 2009, by Syd Whittle of El Dorado Hills, California.)